I am a Filipino currently residing in the Philippines. I enjoy writing articles relating to travel, tech and photography.

 The Kapurpurawan Rock Formation is situated in Burgos, Ilocos Norte.
 To get to it from the national highway, you'll have to traverse down a long and winding (and dirty) road.
 There's no public transportation that passes through the area, so a car would be very convenient here.
 Otherwise, you'd have to walk under the scorching heat of the sun.

-The name of this formation is derived from it's characteristically white color.
+The name of this formation is derived from its characteristically white color.
 In Ilocano, the word puraw means white.
 The rock also looks like a large dragon watching over the entire coast.
 Once you reach it, you'll be rewarded with the natural beauty of the erosion created by the years and years of crashing ocean waves.

 12. Cape Bojeador Lighthouse

 Another national historic site in Ilocos Norte is the Cape Bojeador Lighthouse.
 This lighthouse, with brick walls as is the style of many other lighthouses in the country, is one of the highest elevated Spanish colonial lighthouses in the Philippines.
-Currently, it still functions as a an active and welcoming flare to ships that enter the Philippine Archipelago from the North.
+Currently, it still functions as an active and welcoming flair to ships that enter the Philippine Archipelago from the North.

 13. Bangui Windmill